inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-1-how-to-define-ai/2-1-2-what-is-the-definition-of-ai.en.md

 -   Machine learning (of which deep learning and reinforcement learning are specific examples),
 -   Machine reasoning (which includes planning, scheduling, knowledge representation and reasoning, search, and optimization),
--   and robotics (which includes control, perception, sensors and actuators, as well as the integration of all other techniques into cyber-physical systems).
+-   And robotics (which includes control, perception, sensors and actuators, as well as the integration of all other techniques into cyber-physical systems).

 <figure>
   <img src="Images/AI-sub-disciplines.png" />